Frequently Asked Questions

 What does this mean in dollars for Lindbergh taxpayers?

 During a reassessment year, your tax bill is impacted by the change in your individual property’s assessed valuation.
 Reassessment does not necessarily mean the value of your property will increase or decrease.

 Information and data pertaining to real estate values and costs are collected by the St. Louis County Assessor’s Office.
 The county conducts analysis and studies to see how the real estate market has changed and how it has affected assessed values.

-For general information about the property assessment process, visit St. Louis County’s website.
+For general information about the property assessment process, please visit the St. Louis County Assessor website.